erenat77/sudokuCNN/README.md

-# sudokuCNN
+# SudokuSolver
-solve the sudoku from image
+Solving sudoku puzzles using logic and python data structures